zibaldone/BM0-firmware/ReadMe.md

 - Changed default font 'u8g2_font_haxrcorp4089_tr' to 'u8g2_font_squeezed_b7_tr' for something more bold Note for font: <code>u8g2</code> directory has been updated with more fonts in order for BM0 to operate with a typography originally unavailable within the default library.
 Specifically, <code>u8g2_font.c</code>, <code>u8g2_fonts.c</code> & <code>u8g2h.h</code> have been changed to reflect this.

-If you want to know how to change your Flipper Zero's font (and upgrade the font libary while you're at it): [Have this doc I wrote just about the topic](/documentation/Fonts.md)
+If you want to know how to change your Flipper Zero's font (and upgrade the font libary while you're at it): [Font doc](/documentation/Fonts.md)

 If you want to add BMO-themed animations onto your Flipper Zero, I have some here!: https://github.com/zibaldone/BM0-Animations